jadecobra/python_tdd_exercises/source/calculator/calculator_i/calculator.rst

   ..
 TIP::

-    I can use the terminal_ to open a file_ in the `Integrated Development Environment (IDE)`_ by typing the name of the program and the name of the file_.
+    I can open a file_ from the terminal_ in the `Integrated Development Environment (IDE)`_ with the name of the program and the name of the file_.
 That means if I type this in the terminal_

     .. code-block:: python
       :emphasize-lines: 1